 - 1/4 cup thinly sliced fresh basil

-Transfer the corn mixture to a blender and blend until smooth, add a bit of water if needed.
+- Transfer the corn mixture to a blender and blend until smooth, add a bit of water if needed.
+Add salt to taste.

 - Optional ingredients: While the recipe is quite good without the lemon zest and red pepper flakes, they add a certain balance to the dish which I really enjoy.
 The red pepper flakes give some spice to balance the sweetness of the corn and the leeks, while the lemon zest gives it a zing which cuts through the richness of the pancetta.
 You may also want to add a squeeze of lemon juice as well.